telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

         multiselect.list.width(400);
     </script>

-### Access Drop-Down List Element
+### Access of Drop-Down List Element

-The drop-down list renders an ID attribute, generated from the widget's ID and the '-list' suffix.
+The drop-down list renders an ID attribute, generated from the ID of the widget and the `-list` suffix.

 The ID can be used to style the element or to access a specific element inside the popup element.

+> **Important**
+>
-> Drop-down element will not have ID if the widget doesn't have an ID
+> If the widget has no ID, the drop-down element will have no ID either.

 ###### Example